Minneapolis Schools with Business Degree Programs

 University of Minnesota-Twin Cities

-The University of Minnesota-Twin Cities, oldest and largest of the University of Minnesota system's schools and among the nation's largest public research universities, enrolls over 52,000 students.
+The University of Minnesota-Twin Cities, oldest and largest of the University of Minnesota system's schools and among the nation's largest public research universities, enrolls close to 52,000 students.
 The U of M Carlson School of Management offers experiential learning and research.
 Students can take part in the Emerging Leadership Program, Virtual Team Projects and Global Executive MBA programs, among many other opportunities.
 The Carlson School of Management also offers several joint MBA degrees with other schools and departments across the U of M campus.

 Bachelor of Science in Business